CurveAhoead/ScoreRune/README.md

   understand"; "word count = 65 (bounds 40..180)").
 A reviewer can see *why* a candidate scored the way it did.
 - **Portability.** Because the logic is arithmetic over strings, it ports cleanly.
+  The Python and C# engines are line-for-line equivalents, so you can score in whichever runtime your pipeline already uses.

+ScoreRune is not a replacement for human judgment or for model-graded evaluation.
+It is the fast, cheap, repeatable first pass: gate obvious failures, rank a batch of drafts, and produce a scorecard you can attach to a pull request.

+---

+## Architecture

+ScoreRune is organized as a thin pipeline.
+Documents come in as JSON or plain text, the engine scores each criterion with a pure function, weights are normalized and combined, and a reporter renders the result.
+The same shape is implemented twice, once per runtime.